Gray Hair Coloring

 Going Gray is definitely not the beauty tragedy it used to be… at least it isn’t at Gerard Bollei Salon!

 If you are going gray, read Angela Haupt’s article for U.S. News & World Report, Gray Hair at 25?
 Yes.
-Here’s What You Can Do, after Tips and Options for Gray Hair below.
+Here’s What You Can Do, after Options and Tips for Gray Hair below.

 Today, the average person begins to gray as early as their twenties, based upon several factors including the environment, stress levels, and just plain genetics.
 Women (and men) who gray younger do not view this as aging, but as a problem that needs to be solved and an excuse to experiment with hair color.
 The underlying reality of gray hair, however, is that very few end up with naturally beautiful silvery-white hair that looks youthful and gorgeous.
 Luckily, there are many viable options available to those whose graying begins at any age.